albertomontesanto/albertomontesanto.github.io/content/authors/admin/_index.md

   - course: PhD in Molecular Bio-pathology
     institution: UUniversity of Calabria
     year: 2007
-  - course: MA in Biological Sciences
+  - course: MSc in Biological Sciences
     institution: University of Calabria
     year: 2003